British Museum Guided Tours, LONDON

 Visit our Frequently Asked Questions page for more information.

-STARTING SUMMER 2026
+STARTING AUTUMN 2026

 A photograph of a statue of an ancient Egyptian car, also known as the Gayer Anderson Cat in the British Museum.